Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-To a smaller extent, the \textbf{pressure from customers} as well as the \textbf{pressure from users} for privacy compliance was also mentioned by participants.
+To a smaller extent, the \textbf{pressure from customers} and the \textbf{pressure from users} for privacy compliance were also mentioned by participants ($2/30$).
 Customers most concerned about privacy usually have subcontractors, either developing the system for them (e.g., a software house) or working as a service provider (e.g., cloud computing).
 The customer would have specific demands for privacy compliance, shared responsibility models, and sometimes auditing processes in such situations.
-Just a few participants commented on the pressure from end-users, usually requesting access or deletion of their data in the systems.
+Only three participants commented on the pressure from end-users, usually requesting access or deletion of their data in the systems.
 Therefore, according to the data, regulations drive the integration of privacy controls and (to a lesser extent) compliance requirements from customers to their subcontractors and privacy-aware users. \\

 \fbox{

 }